muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 ## Output
 ### Most common genre
 #### On App Store
-We can see that among the free English apps, more than a half (58.14%) are games.
+Among the free English apps, more than a half (58.14%) are games.
 Entertainment apps are close to 8%, followed by photo and video apps, which are close to 5%.
 Only 3.66% of the apps are designed for education, followed by social networking apps which amount for 3.29% of the apps in our data set.

-The general impression is that App Store (at least the part containing free English apps) is dominated by apps that are designed for fun (games, entertainment, photo and video, social networking, sports, music, etc.), while apps with practical purposes (education, shopping, utilities, productivity, lifestyle, etc.) are more rare.
+The general impression is that App Store is dominated by apps that are designed for fun (games, entertainment, photo and video, social networking, sports, music, etc.), while apps with practical purposes (education, shopping, utilities, productivity, lifestyle, etc.) are more rare.

 <figure class="half">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/appdata/top10_apple_common.png">